-For almost the entire eighteenth century the intellectual climate of China had been dominated by the so-called School of Han Learning.
-The scholars of this school avoided discussing politics and were devoted to the study of philosophy and textual criticism.
-The dominant position of the Han School was not shaken until the second quarter of the nineteenth century when the symptoms of dynastic decline became obvious and the scholar-officials began to be concerned about the political problems of their time.
+For almost the entire eighteenth century, the intellectual climate of China was dominated by the so-called School of Han Learning.
+Scholars of this school avoided discussing politics and were devoted to philological study and textual criticism.
+The dominant position of the Han School was not shaken until the second quarter of the nineteenth century when the symptoms of dynastic decline became obvious and the scholar-officials began to be concerned about the political problems of their times.

-The early nineteenth century saw the reemergence of interest in the school of statecraft or "learning of practical use to society" 經世之用 jing-shi zhi-yong.
-It had flourished in the seventeenth century but, mainly due to the repressive policy of the Qianlong Emperor (1736-1795) towards the intellectual class, was overshadowed by the school of scholasticism in the eighteenth century.
+The early nineteenth century saw the emergence of revived interest in the school of statecraft or "learning of practical use to society" [經世之用 jing-shi zhi-yong].
+It flourished in the seventeenth century but, mainly due to the repressive policy of the Qianlong emperor (1736-1795) towards the literati class, was overshadowed by the school of scholasticism in the eighteenth century.

-The re-emergence of the statecraft school in the nineteenth century was evidenced by the revitalization of jin-wen $\Rightarrow \not \subset$ or "Modern Text School" of classical learning, which laid stress on one's emotional need for moral commitment to bring peace and prosperity to state and society in a practical way.
+The reemergence of the statecraft school in the nineteenth century is evidenced by the revitalization of jin-wen $\Rightarrow \chi$ or "Modern Text School" of classical learning, which laid stress on one's emotional need for moral commitment to bring peace and prosperity to state and society in a practical way.

-An important scholar in this intellectual revival was Zhuang Cunyu 莊存與(1719-1788), his grandson Liu Fenglu 劉逢禄 (1776-1829), the prolific writers Gong Zizhen 龔自珍 (1792-1841) and Bao Shichen 包世臣 (1775-1855), and the frontier expert Yao Ying 姚瑩 (1785-1853).
-This group also included Lin Zexu and Huang Juezi 黃爵滋 (1793-1853), who were to play important roles in the Opium War, and Wei Yuan and Feng Guifen 馮桂芬 (1809-1874), who later were noted as reformers primarily interested in the problems arising from China's relations with the West.
+An important scholar in this intellectual revival was Zhuang Cunyu 莊存與(1719-1788), his grandson Liu Fenglu 劉逢祿(1776-1829), the prolific writers Gong Zizhen 龔自珍 (1792-1841) and Bao Shichen 包世臣 (1775-1855), and the frontier expert Yao Ying 姚 瑩 (1785-1853).
+This group also included Lin Zexu and Huang Juezi 黃爵滋, who were to play important roles in the Opium Wars, and Wei Yuan and Feng Guifen 馮桂芬 (1809-1874), who were later noted as reformers primarily interested in problems arising from China's relations with the West.

-In the preface to Huang-chao jing-shi wen-bian 皇朝經世文編 (Collection of Qing dynasty writings on statecraft), Wei Yuan set forth two basic approaches of the statecraft school: emphasis on the present, and stress on the importance of practical application.
+In the preface to Huang-chao jing-shi wen-bian 皇朝經世文編 [Collection of Qing Dynasty writings on statecraft], Wei Yuan set forth two basic approaches of the statecraft school: emphasis on the present, and stress on the importance of practical application.

 One of the problems to which jing-shi scholars paid increasing attention was the frontier problem, concerning Inner Asia and the sea coast.
-With mounting Western incursions from the south-east coast, the second quarter of the nineteenth century saw a significant reorientation in the focus of Chinese statecraft - from Inner Asia to the maritime world, whence came "barbarians" with a new technology.
+With mounting Western incursions from the southeast coast, the second quarter of the nineteenth century saw a significant reorientation in the focus of Chinese statecraft - from Inner Asia to the maritime world, whence came "barbarians" with new technologies.

 The early writings on maritime defense naturally focused on the Guangdong coast (Guang Tianpei, Liang Tingnan, Li Fuxiang).
-The overriding concern of some statecraft intellectual-officials was to understand the maritime West.
+The overriding concern of some statecraft literati-of ficials was to understand the maritime West.
 For Commissioner Lin Zexu, an effective way was through translation.
 Wei Yuan later suggested the establishment of an official translation institute.
-Guo Songtao's 郭嵩 (1818-1891) 1859 memoirs proposed the creation of an official school for the teaching of foreign languages.
-Information was gathered on western history, geography, law and political conditions.
-Impressive as these works might be, it was the study of world geography that was to have the most considerable and lasting influence.
+Guo Songtao's 郭嵩燾 (1818-1891) 1859 memorial proposed the creation of an official school for the teaching of foreign languages.
+Information was gathered on Western history, geography, law, and political conditions.
+Impressive as these works might be, it was the study of world geography that was to have the most considerable influence.